jwl-7/c0de_gr1nd/python_explanations/tree_level_order.md

 # Compute Binary Tree Nodes in Order of Increasing Depth
-Given a binary tree, return an array consisting of the keys at the same level. keys should appear in the order of the corresponding nodes' depths, breaking ties from left to right.
+Given a binary tree, return the level order traversal of its node keys.

 ## Example
 ```